ALEX K. MASSE

 FORM FAIR was put on by ArtByFORM, an online creative collective and charity group, best known for their "All Nighter" 24-hour production competitions, the most recent of which received a shoutout by musician Porter Robinson.

 Recently, Alex has taken on design.
-She's attended multiple workshops for UI/UX, and is hoping to further pursue Design through a minor in university.
+They've attended multiple workshops for UI/UX, and is hoping to further pursue design through a minor in university.
 Despite being new to the practice, they've proven to be a quick learner.

-She is familiar with Figma, Canva, Over, as well as some Adobe software, and she's always eager to learn more!
-Below is some of her work.
+Alex is familiar with Figma, Canva, Over, as well as some Adobe software, and they're always eager to learn more!
+Below is some of their work.
 Click to view the images in their full size!

-This year, Alex recently took an extracurricular course in UI/UX, ton on top of their preexisting courseload.
+In 2020, Alex recently took an extracurricular course in UI/UX, on top of their preexisting courseload.
 Here, Alex made "StimGarden," an app design meant to evoke stim toys and fidget objects.

-Alex also spent this spring on the Graphics Team of QSpeak, an LGBT youth outreach organization.
+Alex also spent spring 2021 on the Graphics Team of QSpeak, an LGBT youth outreach organization.
 Below is some of that work.

-Alex also does promotional graphics for her school's Poetry Club, as seen below.
+Alex also does promotional graphics for their school's Poetry Club, as seen below.

-And this is from a 3-person SFU UI/UX Collaborative Figma Workshop!
-Again, click to view the full-sized images.
+And this is from a 3-person SFU UI/UX Collaborative Figma Workshop, as well as some miscellaneous work!

 IGNITE!
 Youth Festival (Performer) (2021)